 himself than an attempt to communicate the thought to his younger

-of multi-colored flashing lights--green, blue, red, yellow, green, blue,
+flashing lights--green, blue, red, yellow, green, blue, red, yellow,

-yellow, green, blue, red, yellow--running left to right repeatedly.
+green, blue, red, yellow...--running left to right repeatedly.
+There

-features, as well, all along the front side, on the right side and on the
+features, as well, all along the front, on the right side and on the

-left side of the interiror unit.
-Only the back side, aside from some
+left side of the interiror unit walls.
+Only the back wall, aside from

-ceiling, which was hooked up to motion detection sensors, came on
+of the ceiling, which was hooked up to motion detection sensors, came